Decimal to Binary Converter

 Frequently Asked Questions

-Is there a formula for decimal to binary conversion?
+Is there a formula to convert decimal to binary?

 Why is decimal to binary conversion important?